 They are also responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.

 Legislation, regulation and practice in the UK governing the preparation and dissemination of financial statements may differ from legislation, regulation and practice in other jurisdictions.

-The Directors, whose names and functions are set out on pages 60 to 64, confirm that to the best of their knowledge:
+The Directors, whose names and functions are set out on pages 66-70, confirm that to the best of their knowledge:

-- The financial statements, prepared in accordance with the relevant financial reporting framework, give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company and the undertakings included in the consolidation taken as a whole
+- The consolidated financial statements, prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act (and IFRS adopted pursuant to Regulation(EC) No 1606/2002 as it applies in the European Union) give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company and the undertakings included in the consolidation taken as a whole

 - The management report includes a fair review of the development and performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties they face

 - The Integrated Report and financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for shareholders to assess the Company's position and performance, business model and strategy

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact [email protected] or visit www.rns.com.